bigpigeon.us webpage WWII Roster > Roster Addenda, © 2023 by Robert A. Christiansen, updated 27 Aug 2023.

 - The War with Germany

-To keep in mind when viewing the Pottawattamie Area WWII Dead Roster
+To keep in mind when viewing the Pottawattamie area lists of WWII dead

-- Beware - My roster has voluminous amounts of data and is bound to contain errors.
+- Beware - These lists conain voluminous amounts of data and are bound to contain errors.
 Please feel free to report errors or suggest changes via the Contact Form at the end of the Home > Usage Hints webpage.

 - Regarding privacy - I try to use only publicly available information.
 I believe that all individuals named, including spouses, are now deceased.
 However, in a few cases my information might be embarrassing to surviving family members.
 If this is the case, please contact me and we will work out an alternative.

-Unlike Big Pigeon's Pottawattamie Area WWII Dead Roster which has universal access via my website, my underlying data is on my personal computer and thus is private:
+Data in the Pottawattamie area WWII Dead module has universal access via my website.
+My underlying data is on my personal computer and thus is private:

 - I store my data using Release 13 of the Reunion for Mac genealogical data management software.

-Sources for Big Pigeon's WWII Roster > About the Roster webpage:
+Sources for Big Pigeon's WWII Dead > About the Roster webpage:

 - "History would never be forgotten if it were taught through stories" page header quote, c/o https://tfipost.com/2022/07/gone-but-not-forgotten-quotes/.